The ZTF-BTS Type Ia supernovae luminosity function is consistent with a single progenitor channel for the explosions: BTS-CSP comparison

-The luminous and the dim ends of the P20 PLF demonstrate the effects of host extinction and distance uncertainties.
-The highest reported peak magnitude of the sample is $ M=-20.66\,\text{mag} $, which is $ \sim1\,\text{mag} $ higher than the highest peak magnitude in the CSP sample.
-Given that the highest peak bolometric luminosity of the CSP sample is $ \sim1.6\times10^{43}\,\text{erg}\,\text{s}^{-1} $ \citep{Sharon2020}, and assuming that the rest of the SED is also scaled by the same amount, we obtain a peak luminosity of $ \sim4\times10^{43}\,\text{erg}\,\text{s}^{-1} $, and a $\mni \approx 2\,M_\odot $ for the most luminous reported event.
+The luminous and the dim ends of the P20 pseudo-LF demonstrate the effects of host extinction and distance uncertainties.
+The highest reported peak magnitude of the sample is $ M=-20.66\,\text{mag} $, which is $ \sim1\,\text{mag} $ higher than the highest peak magnitude in the CSP sample (SN 2005eq).
+Given the estimate $ \mni\approx0.85,M_\odot $ for SN 2005eq \citep{Sharon2020}, and using the SN 2005eq bolometric correction from the $r$ band, we find $\mni \approx 2\,M_\odot $ for the most luminous P20 event.
 There are also $ \sim20 $ SNe with $ M\lesssim-20\,\text{mag} $ (see examples in Table~\ref{tab:BTS edges}), corresponding to $ \mni\gtrsim1.2\,M_\odot $.
 We argue below that the luminosity of these objects is, in fact, much lower.
 We next compare in Figure~\ref{fig:templates-faint} the $ g $ and $ r $ absolute magnitude light curves of some of the dimmest SNe of P20 with the CSP sample.
 The absolute magnitude light curves of the BTS sample were constructed by simply adding the differences between the given absolute and observed peak magnitudes to the observed light curves.
 For the CSP sample, we use the provided distances and extinction values.
 As can be seen in the figure, some SNe from the BTS sample display features that are absent in low-luminosity SNe of the CSP sample, such as a shoulder in the $ r $ band after the peak or a much slower decline of the $ g $ band, and are therefore more likely to be more luminous events.
 We list in Table~\ref{tab:BTS edges} the absolute peak magnitudes of these dim SNe, as well as those of the most luminous SNe in the sample.
-For a reference, we provide the \sgr and peak magnitudes of these events from the calibration of Section~\ref{sec:CSP}, demonstrating the large differences between our and the P20 calculations.
+For a reference, we provide the \sgr\ and peak magnitudes of these events from the calibration of Section~\ref{sec:CSP}, demonstrating the large differences between our and the P20 calculations.
 None of the objects in Table \ref{tab:BTS edges} have a spectroscopic redshift in our analysis.